avsha114/TCP-UDP-Flood-Attack/README.md

 You can choose between IPv4 or IPv6 attacks.

-This tools were written for learning purposes only.

-You must NOT use them for malicious purposes.
+These tools were written for learning purposes only.
+You must NOT use them for evil.

 # Requiremnts